FINALLY - the Truth about Plastics & the Environment

 Q. Should we ban plastic bags?

-A. No. Every study shows plastic bags are the greenest alternative.
+A. No. Plastic bags are the greenest alternative (see details here).
 Changing to paper bags means cutting down millions more trees per year, more carbon dioxide released & generating up to 10x more waste.
-A lifecycle analysis professional examined all 24 studies on plastic bags and concluded:
+A lifecycle analysis professional examined all 24 studies on bags and concluded:

 “From all 24 reports and reviews assessed, the actual LCA analyses on grocery bags overwhelmingly point to plastic as the material with least environmental impact, both at single use level and multi-purpose.”